jocosocial/twitarr/rest_documentation.md

 #### Error Responses
 * status_code_only - HTTP 401 if user is not logged in
 * status_code_with_message
-  * HTTP 404 if seamail with given ID is not found
+  * HTTP 404 if seamail with given ID is not found or user does not have access
     ```
     { "status": "error", "error": "Seamail not found" }
-    ```
-  * HTTP 403 if current user is not in the seamail participants list
-    ```
-    { "status": "error", "error": "User must be part of the seamail to access a seamail" }
     ```
 * status_code_with_error_list - HTTP 400
    ```